This Morning Routine Checklist Will Change Your Life

 Deep work, even for the best-of-the-best, maxes out at around 4 hours.
 Find those 4 hours.

-As a night owl, I would say do your deep work whenever you are you most productive, probably in the evening.
+As a night owl, I would say do your deep work whenever you are most productive, probably in the evening.

-As a human that understands life, do deep work whenever is best for you.
+And as a human who understands life, do deep work whenever is best for you.
 But do deep work.
 Set deadlines, remove all distractions, and focus.
-Youโ€™ll be happy you did.
+Youโll be happy you did.

 Pro tip #1: Use headphones that block out the world and some classical music guiding you gently toward all of your dreams.